CorradoLanera/gpteasyr/README.md

 str(res)
 #> List of 2
-#>  $ content: chr "The last course that the professor conducted was a graduate-level seminar on \"Post-Colonial Literature and The"| __truncated__
+#>  $ content: chr "The last course that was provided was titled \"Advanced Machine Learning Techniques in Healthcare\".
+It covered"| __truncated__
 #>  $ tokens :List of 3
 #>   ..$ prompt_tokens    : int 29
 #>   ..$ completion_tokens: int 100
 #>   ..$ total_tokens     : int 129
 get_content(res)
-#> [1] "The last course that the professor conducted was a graduate-level seminar on \"Post-Colonial Literature and Theory.\" The course explored post-colonial literature from various regions and examined the ways in which authors have tackled issues of identity, power dynamics, and societal change in the aftermath of colonization.
-The students engaged with both theoretical texts and literary works in order to analyze and discuss important themes related to post-colonialism.
-The course culminated in a final research project where students could pursue more in-depth"
+#> [1] "The last course that was provided was titled \"Advanced Machine Learning Techniques in Healthcare\".
+It covered advanced machine learning algorithms and their applications in healthcare, with a focus on predictive modeling, time series analysis, and deep learning.
+The course also included case studies and practical hands-on exercises using real-world healthcare datasets.
+Students were able to develop their data analysis and predictive modeling skills in the context of an important and growing industry sector.
+Guest speakers from the healthcare industry also shared their insights and experiences with the application of machine"
 get_tokens(res)
 #> [1] 129
 get_tokens(res, "prompt")